The Australian National Healthcare Associated Infection Point Prevalence Survey

 As you may know, researchers blogging on this website have been long time supporters of national HAI surveillance, highlighting the gaps in our knowledge on the burden of healthcare associated infections in Australia.
 We are one of the few OECD countries that does not have a national HAI surveillance program.
 This severely limits our ability to implement evidence based national infection prevention interventions and improve the safety and quality of patient care across Australia.

-Led by Dr Philip Russo (Deakin University), with Chief Investigators Professor Brett Mitchell (Avondale College), Professor Allen Cheng and Dr Andrew Stewardson (Monash University) and Professor Tracey Bucknall (Deakin University), the project will commence recruiting hospitals towards the end of 2017 for the survey to be undertaken in 2018.
+Led by A/Prof Philip Russo (formerly Deakin University. now Monash University), with Chief Investigators Professor Brett Mitchell (Avondale College), Professor Allen Cheng and Dr Andrew Stewardson (Monash University) and Professor Tracey Bucknall (Deakin University), the project will commence recruiting hospitals towards the end of 2017 for the survey to be undertaken in 2018.

 The primary aims of the research are: